Ah; fresh laundry. Nothing's better. Crisp and clean, colors bright and whites white.

 - In the SuperMarioLogan episode, "Bowser Junior's Pink Bib!", Chef Pee Pee washes his red jacket after Junior stains it by tossing Cody's LEGO airplane into the Mac and Cheese he made.
 Afterwards, Cody sneezes on Junior's white bib, so Junior has Chef Pee Pee wash it as well.
 Chef Pee Pee does so at the same time as his jacket.
 When both the jacket and bib are cleaned, the bib comes out pink.
 When Joseph and Cody see the pink bib, they tease Junior.

-- The Simpsons: The page image comes from "Stark Raving Dad"; Homer takes out his shirt from the laundry, only to find it has been turned pink because Bart put his red cap in there.
+- The Simpsons: The page image comes from "Stark Raving Dad."
+Homer finds that all of his shirts have turned pink in the wash because Bart put his lucky red hat in there.
 Since he's now the only one at work with a pink shirt instead of a white one, his boss Mr. Burns mistakes him for a free-thinking anarchist.

 - An episode of Peppa Pig has Peppa put her red dress in with Daddy Pig's white shirt, which ends up turning the shirt pink.